Pain after partial knee replacement – what to do?

 2. Imaging techniques

-• X-ray: Checking the placement of the prosthesis.
+• X-ray: Checking the prosthesis placement.

 • MRI: Detection of soft tissue changes or remaining cartilage damage.